 The book and lyrics were the work of an former Operetta lyricist named Oscar Hammerstein who, as you all know, would take the show’s success and run with it, making it the blueprint for both the rest of his career and the rest of Musical Theatre history.
 But equally important to its higher-caliber writing credentials was its composer, Jerome Kern.
 Kern had already done the four so-called ‘Princess Theater’ musicals, which were themselves a cut above most Broadway Musical Theatre at the time…they were still essentially featherweight fluff, but they had tightly-written comedy plots by the great British humor writer P.G.
 Wodehouse, and Kern’s scores were unusually consistent in quality for the era and quite ambitious by Musical Comedy standards (indeed, one of the biggest hits from Show Boat, “Bill”, was originally written for the Princess Theater show Oh, Lady!
 Lady!).

 The main difference between Show Boat and most of the later ‘Musical Plays’ was that Show Boat had no human protagonist.
 Some revivals have tried to place the focus on the female romantic lead, Magnolia Hawkes, but properly performed, the show is a grand, sweeping epic that uses the Mississippi River as a metaphor for the ongoing sweep of American history.
+Even the tradition in early productions of ending the show with a Jazz number reinforces this inexorable onward march of time.
 This is exactly what the original novel’s concept had been, and Hammerstein and composer Jerome Kern not only faithfully retained that concept, but summed it up in one of the greatest songs in all of Musical Theater, “Ol’ Man River”.

 This show also served as Broadway’s first taste of the modular theater score…that is, the show that does not have a canonical tunestack, but instead a large selection of songs that any production can essentially pick and choose from.
 Any production that used all the music from Show Boat would not only be longer than Wagner’s Meistersinger, but would also be faced with several instances where two or more songs had to go into the exact same slot in the story.

-Granted, there are a few numbers that are in almost every production, particularly “Ol’ Man River”, the torch songs “Can’t Help Lovin’ That Man” and “Bill” (both written for the greatest of all the classic-era Torch singers, Helen Morgan), and the Operetta-esque love duets “Make Believe”, “You Are Love”, and “Why Do I Love You?” (the last of which is also sung as a Jazz version at the show’s climax, illustrating the onward march of time).
-Also qualifying as ‘standards’ are the ruefully risqué comedy number “Life Upon the Wicked Stage” and the flowing ballad “I Have the Room Above Her”., the latter written specifically for the acclaimed and astonishingly faithful 1932 movie version, which featured three of the stage show’s leads, including Morgan and Paul Robeson, who hadn’t been available at the time of the show’s Broadway opening but who had always been the singer for whom “Ol’ Man River” had been intended.
+Granted, there are a few numbers that are in almost every production, particularly “Ol’ Man River”, the torch songs “Can’t Help Lovin’ That Man” and “Bill” (both written for the greatest of all the classic-era Torch singers, Helen Morgan), and the Operetta-esque love duets “Make Believe”, “You Are Love”, and “Why Do I Love You?”.
+Also qualifying as ‘standards’ are the ruefully risqué comedy number “Life Upon the Wicked Stage” and the flowing ballad “I Have the Room Above Her”, the latter written specifically for the acclaimed and astonishingly faithful 1932 movie version, which featured three of the stage show’s leads, including Morgan and Paul Robeson, who hadn’t been available at the time of the show’s Broadway opening but who had always been the singer for whom “Ol’ Man River” had been intended.

-The show’s racial element has become controversial over the years…it’s indisputably meant to be an anti-racist statement, but like Huckleberry Finn, there are those today who thinks its language and presentation are not progressive enough to meet the standards of modern political correctness.
+The show’s racial element has become controversial over the years…it’s indisputably meant to be an anti-racist statement, and its most disturbing moment, the so-called “Miscegenation Scene”, still rings true as a chilling indictment of the way racism destroys lives, but like Huckleberry Finn, there are those today who thinks its language and presentation are not progressive enough to meet the standards of modern political correctness.
 That said, Show Boat is certainly vastly more racially progressive than that other great American historical epic based on a popular novel and set in the Old South…Gone with the Wind, which is essentially the film equivalent of this musical in a number of ways.

 Show Boat was a revelation to Broadway audiences at the time, but it inspired little in the way of imitation in the first ten years after its release, though its authors, Hammerstein and Jerome Kern, did attempt to do a similar thing on a much smaller scale with two of their other shows, the Helen Morgan vehicle Sweet Adeline and the deconstruction of traditional Operetta tropes Music in the Air.
 Still, its main role was to plant the seed that would eventually flower into the breakthrough works of the late Thirties and early Forties.